ThePennyGoblin/SMU_Project_3_Team-_1/README.md

 # SMU_Project_3_Team-_1

-# Production-Line Butcher - Quality Control
+# Generic Butcher Company - Tools for Quality Control Success

 ## Project Overview
 - As the quality control team for an industrial butcher, we are tasked with determining: